plex1/filemover/README.md

   - Your workspace folder is a proper repo root (imports are computed relative to this).

-## Contributing

-Contributions and bug reports are welcome!
-Please open an issue or submit a pull request if you find a problem or have suggestions for improvements.

 ## VS-Code extension development

 ### Compile and Package